Phase transition and evidence of fast-scrambling phase in measurement-only quantum circuit: Numerical analysis

 To elucidate properties of the steady states emerging in the circuits, we calculate three physical quantities that are efficiently calculable on Clifford circuits: (a) entanglement entropy (b) tripartite mutual information (TMI) and (c) negativity.

 We explain the above three quantities.
 First, we introduce the entanglement entropy for a subsystem $X$ denoted by $S_X$.
-In the MoC (by the stabilizer formalism), the entanglement entropy is obtained from the number of linearly-independent stabilizers in a target subsystem $X$, denoted by $g_X$ \cite{Fattal2004,Nahum2017}.
-It is given by $S_X=L_X-g_X$, where $L_X$ is system size of the subsystem $X$. $g_X$ is given by $\mathrm{rank}|M_X|$, where the matrix $M_X$ is obtained by stacking binary-represented vectors of $L$ stabilizers, which are spatially truncated within $X$ subsystem.
-Then, $\mathrm{rank}|M_X|$ corresponds to the number of independent stabilizers, support of which resides within the subsystem $X$ \cite{Fattal2004}.
-In the practical numerics, $\mathrm{rank}|M_X|$ is calculated by Gaussian-elimination procedure under binary form \cite{Nielsen_Chuang}.
+In the MoC (by the stabilizer formalism), the entanglement entropy is related to the number of linearly-independent stabilizers in a target subsystem $X$ \cite{Fattal2004,Nahum2017}.
+It is given by $S_X=g_X-L_X$, where $L_X$ is system size of the subsystem $X$. $g_X$ is given by $\mathrm{rank}|M_X|$, where the matrix $M_X$ is obtained by stacking binary-represented vectors of $L$ stabilizers, which are spatially truncated within $X$ subsystem.
+The technical aspects are briefly explained in Appendix A. In the practical numerics, $\mathrm{rank}|M_X|$ is calculated by Gaussian-elimination procedure under binary form \cite{Nielsen_Chuang}.

 Second, let us introduce the TMI.
 We divide the system into four contiguous subsystems denoted by $\{A,B,C,D\}$ as shown in Fig.~\ref{Fig1}(c).
 By using the entanglement entropy, we define the mutual information between $X$ and $Y$ subsystems (where $X, Y$ are some elements of the set of the subsystems $\{A,B,C,D\}$, and $X\neq Y$);